-I’m a musical theater composer.
-It’s with considerable pain that I write that statement; for while I love music, and I love theater, I am acutely aware of the stigma of the term “musical theater,” of all it has come to connote and the kneejerk reactions the genre tends to elicit.
-My community is largely one of experimental, downtown theater artists and musicians, for whom the love of musicals is either nonexistent, highly qualified, or a shameful secret.
+I’m a musical theatre composer.
+It’s with considerable pain that I write that statement; for while I love music, and I love theatre, I am acutely aware of the stigma of the term “musical theatre,” of all it has come to connote and the kneejerk reactions the genre tends to elicit.
+My community is largely one of experimental, downtown theatre artists and musicians, for whom the love of musicals is either nonexistent, highly qualified, or a shameful secret.

 It’s worth looking at the first rock musical, Hair (1967), because it gets so many things right.
 It’s written by Galt McDermott, an accomplished rock and jazz composer long before he wrote for the stage.
 He won a Grammy for Cannonball Adderley’s recording of his tune “African Waltz” in 1960, and his non-theater recordings have been sampled by Run-DMC and MF Doom (neither of whom, I’m pretty sure, have ever sampled a Broadway show tune).
 But it’s fascinating to listen to the sound of the music devolve through its recorded history.
 The original Off-Broadway recording is indistinguishable from popular rock of the day.
 “Easy To Be Hard” could be a Jefferson Airplane song.
 The 2009 revival version however, sounds nothing like rock music—it is clean, antiseptic, highly produced, and devoid of rawness.
 In 1967 the score was recorded by rock musicians; in 2009 it was recorded by musical theater musicians.
 Other early rock operas have a similar sound; the original Jesus Christ Superstar (1971) (which, in my own informal research, is the one album that lots of musical theater haters seem to know and love) sounds like an amazing early 70s rock/funk band swinging their asses off, because that’s just what it is (Jesus was the lead singer of Deep Purple).